ezweave/-ezweave-code-test-criteria/README.md

 - **No unit tests.** While Bort has good test coverage, his tests are all _integration_ tests.
 Had Bort actually written unit tests, Bort may have avoided ["The Bad"](#the-bad).
 The AC also explicitly stated:
   > Implements a testing strategy (unit tests, integration tests, something else?).
-- **Trivial tests.** Some of the tests that do exist a pretty trivial, added only for coverage.
+- **Trivial tests.** Some of the tests that were written are pretty trivial, added only for coverage.
 This is sort of a side-effect of basing the project on Express, so this is kind of a "meh".
 The author argues it would have been nice to avoid things like testing the [routing](./bort-sampson/__tests__/router.specs.js), etc.
 - **No .gitignore file.** Yeah, so Bort checked in all kinds of garbage. `node_modules`, Jest coverage, etc. Bort _should_ know better.

 ### Super Subjective Shit

 Your author is fairly biased towards more _functional_ JavaScript (E.g. "Functional Programming" or "FP"), so take this all with a big ol' grain of sodium chloride.
 Most of these are things the author would have given Bort bonus points for, perhaps offsetting ["The Bad"](#the-bad).

-Some of those things:
+**THIS IS THE SUPER SUBJECTIVE STUFF**

+The author is not sure you heard him, so again:

+<span style="font-size:larger;color:red">THIS IS THE SUPER SUBJECTIVE STUFF, THE BONUS CONTENT, THE 100% COMPLETION AWARD, ET CETERA ET CETERA!
+BELOW THIS LINE ARE THINGS THE AUTHOR LIKES TO SEE, BUT ABSOLUTELY WILL NOT PASS ON A CANDIDATE WHO DOES NOT FOLLOW THEM!</span>

+Anyway, dear reader, please bear that in mind!
+More to the point:

 - **Mutating code.** There's a ton of mutation going on.
 If Bort's been writing `Node.js` as long as they say they have, that's a pretty _bad smell_.
   ![](./docs/images/mutations.png)